samuelspagl/ha_samsung_soundbar/README.md

 # YASSI: Yet Another Samsung Soundbar Integration (for Home Assistant)

-Welcome to YASSI, the HomeAssistant integration designed to bring comprehensive control over your Samsung Soundbar into your smart home ecosystem.
+Welcome to YASSI, the Home Assistant integration designed to bring comprehensive control over your Samsung Soundbar into your smart home ecosystem.

 **Table of Contents:**
 <!-- TOC -->